 The staff at the ISO Kauai

 The staff was also very friendly.
-I don’t know who handles their social media, but I was pleasantly surprised by the staff at the hotel after no response on social media.
+I don’t know who handles their social media, but I was pleasantly surprised by the hotel staff after receiving no response on social media.

 ISO Kauai Review – the extras

-The ISO will hold your bags so that you can enjoy your last day of vacation without worrying about leaving your bags in your car.
-Another perk!
+The ISO will hold your bags so you can enjoy your last day of vacation without worrying about leaving them in your car.
+All resorts offer this, but it’s still worth mentioning.

 The ISO Kauai review